 But after seven years of helping other students develop their own artistic flair and achieve qualifications in the process, Philippa realised she missed being on the other side, creating and developing artwork.
 Admitting she needed to “brush off the cobwebs and break out of the teacher mould” to properly reintroduce herself to the art of creating, Philippa looked into a taking a short course at UAL as she thought it would be the best place to start.

 But having been a teacher for several years, Philippa was all too aware how crucial the right learning environment can be - especially when it comes to creative courses where being inspired by those who teach you as well as your surroundings is key.
 “I wanted to be in an environment which fostered creativity, and where tutors are experienced and successful in their field.
 I wanted to be challenged and taken out of my comfort zone,” she says.

-She eventually decided on doing the Book Illustration short course offered at Chelsea College of Arts, saying it appeared to be a course that set students up with practical and transferrable knowledge you need to develop a career.
+She eventually decided on doing the Book Illustration Online Short Course offered at Chelsea College of Arts, saying it appeared to be a course that set students up with practical and transferrable knowledge you need to develop a career.

 Fortunately for Philippa, the course satisfied all her needs.
 On the course she learned how illustrators came up with their ideas and how their work is produced and completed a series of drawing exercises at The Tate, albeit with inquisitive tourists in tow.
 But most importantly, she credits the course for giving her the much-needed space to let her ideas flourish with the support of an expert.
 “I really enjoyed having the time to develop and explore characters, a storyline and discussing ideas, drawings and mediums with the tutor.”